Is It Time to Get Rid of Homework?

 I created weekly tasks in four different categories:

 Acts of Kindness, Good Habits, Create, and Real-World Math & Science.

 The unhomework category changes weekly, so students usually do one task from each category each month.

 How Does UnHomework Work?

 A new task is assigned every Monday.
 I print out a small task card and have my students glue the card into their “UnHomework” notebook (I use a spiral or composition notebook).
-We discuss the task as a class and share tips on how to organize the information.
-Most tasks, such as recording how much fruit you eat during a week or recording how long it takes to get ready for school each day, we choose to record directly in our planners.
+We discuss the task as a class and shared tips on how to organize the information.
+For most tasks, such as recording how much fruit you eat during a week or recording how long it takes to get ready for school each day, we choose to record directly in our planners.
 Other tasks, may require students to use a separate piece of paper to draw, write, or create a table to complete the task and some tasks require students to interview, help, or do an activity with a family member.